laurabeth2003/Conquer-Project/README.md

 # Conquer-Project
 Project for Python Class

-This is the beginning of our final project for COS2212, Computer Software Development II.
+This is the beginning of our final project log for COS2212, Computer Software Development II.

 4/21 Laura added main menu screen and database screen.